hexaxsoftwares/houx.js/README.md

 <widget name="John" />
 //widget properties or attributes names can also be bind using the '*' , asterisks flag
 ```
-properties will be exposed to the template instance as `$props`
+params will be exposed to the template instance as `$params`
 validations will raise a Pixel Error or warn , if failed.

-properties can aswell be passed as an array of props names, this is useful when there is no use case of validations e.g
+params can aswell be passed an array of params names, this is useful when there is no use case of validations e.g

 `properties:['color','seed']`